micahwoods/micahwoods.github.io/_posts/2019-07-29-total-organic-matter-testing-sample-size.md

 * I recommend testing a minimum of three greens
 * I recommend using a core sampler with a minimum diameter of 2 cm and a maximum diameter of 4 cm.
 I prefer 3 or 4 cm samplers; most golf courses have samplers closer to 2 cm in diameter.
 * Each subsample is approximately 6 cm<sup>3</sup> with a 2 cm sampler to a 2 cm depth, 14 cm<sup>3</sup> with a 3 cm sampler, and 25 cm<sup>3</sup> with a 4 cm sampler.
 The total sample size, then, comes to about 30, 70, or 125 cm<sup>3</sup>, respectively, when gathering five subsamples with 2, 3, or 4 cm diameter samplers.
+* Jim Murphy suggested to me that combined small subsamples should, at a minimum, sample a total area of 4 square inches (25 cm<sup>2</sup>).
+This suggests a minimum volume for these samples should be 50 cm<sup>3</sup>.
+The reason for this minimum is to capture the effect of aeration holes based on the typical spacing for those holes.

 ---